-An options contract, more commonly referred to as simply options, are financial contracts for an underlying asset between two parties.
-Think of them as a derivative of a stock, much like ketchup is a derivative of tomatoes and wine is a derivative of grapes.
+An options contract, more commonly referred to as simply options, is financial contract for an underlying asset between two parties.
+Think of them as a derivative of stock, much like ketchup is a derivative of tomatoes and wine is a derivative of grapes.

 This contract gives you the right, but not the obligation, to either buy or sell an underlying asset at a set price, on or before a certain date.
 Unlike stocks, since it is a contract, it will expire on a specified expiration date.
 This means you don’t tie up your account with stock ownership.

 “Only buy something that you’d be perfectly happy to hold if the market shut down for 10 years.”

 Options give you options.
 Buying stock gives you a long position so you are limited to trading in one direction, up.
 With options it doesn’t matter if the stock is trading up, down, or sideways, you can profit in any market condition using specific strategies.

 Options are a great way for traders who have smaller account sizes to trade well-known stocks as they allow you to leverage your account.
 With stocks, you buy each individual stock per share whereas with options you enter option contracts which control 100 shares per contract.
 And these contracts are a fraction of what the actual stock costs.

 There are 2 types of options: call options and put options.
 Calls for if you think the stock is going to trade up and puts if you think the stock is going to trade down.
 You can either buy or sell calls or puts.